error-try-again/QRGen/README.md

 yes
 ```

-### For DH paramater generation - select the option that best suits you
+### For DH parameter generation - select the option that best suits you
 ```
 Self-signed certificates for localhost generated at /home/docker-primary/QRGen/certs/live/localhost.
 1: Use 2048-bit DH parameters (Faster)